Gauhati HC CJ Dhulia, Justice Pardiwala of Guj HC take oath as SC judges | Law-Order

 - India

-The Supreme Court on Monday regained its full strength of 34 judges like Chief Justice of Gauhati High Court Justice Sudhanshu Dhulia and Gujarat High Court judge Justice Jamshed B Pardiwala took oath as apex court judges here.
+The Supreme Court on Monday regained its full strength of 34 judges, albeit for a short period of two days, as Chief Justice of Gauhati High Court Justice Sudhanshu Dhulia and Gujarat High Court judge Justice Jamshed B Pardiwala took oath as apex court judges here.

 Chief Justice of India (CJI) N V Ramana administered the oath of office to justices Dhulia and Pardiwala during a function at the newly-built auditorium of the additional building complex of the apex court.